-Drawn to Miss Lister’s charisma is the delicate and beautiful Ann Walker, a local wealthy heiress, played by Sophie Rundle (The Bletchley Circle, Peaky Blinders).
-The two quickly form an attachment, and Anne Lister zeroes in on her goal: to marry well and to marry a woman, as a woman.
+Drawn to Miss Lister’s charisma is the delicate and beautiful Ann Walker, a wealthy local heiress, played by Sophie Rundle (The Bletchley Circle, Peaky Blinders).
+The two quickly form an attachment, and Anne Lister zeroes in on her goal: to marry well and to marry a woman as a woman.

-A co-production with BBC One, Gentleman Jack features many of the trademarks of classic BBC historical “costume dramas,” including wide sprawling shots of the British countryside, rustic and dark interiors, and of course the aforementioned costumes.
+Gentleman Jack was created, written, and co-directed by Sally Wainwright (Happy Valley, Last Tango in Halifax) and co-directed by Sarah Harding (Vikings, Queer as Folk) and Jennifer Perrott (Doctor Who).
+The series features many of the trademarks of classic BBC historical “costume dramas,” including wide sprawling shots of the British countryside, rustic and dark interiors, and of course the aforementioned costumes.
 With stunning period detail, the team captures the 1830s with a natural realism, grit, and lushness.
 This rich past world is complemented by modern filmmaking touches, as Anne Lister frequently makes curt, off-handed comments and glances directed at the camera, a winking nod to the audience, and a voice-over often lets us into the thoughts that are ending up on the pages of her scintillating diaries.